bespoke-silicon-group/basejump_stl/hard/common/bsg_mem/README.md

 equivalents.

 All in all, there are 3 components to swapping out hardened SRAMs:
 - The SRAM macro headers.
 These are header files which define the mapping of a generic bsg\_mem port list to a foundry-specific SRAM macro.
-We assume a naming convention of <node>\_d<depth>\_w<width>\_m<mux>\_<type>, although this is not necessary as long as the scheme is consistent.
+We assume a naming convention of <node>\_d<depth>\_w<width>\_<tag>\_<type>, although this is not necessary as long as the scheme is consistent.
 BaseJump STL users who wish to use this portability layer must first create a set of SRAM macro headers corresponding to their specific memory compilers.
 - The SRAM wrapper.
 This is a module which is pin identical to the synthesizable RTL implementation of the memory.
 For instance, bsg\_mem/bsg\_mem\_1rw\_sync.v contains only a synthesizable 1-port RAM HDL implementation found in bsg\_mem/bsg\_mem\_1rw\_sync\_synth.v.
 Our goal is to maintain this behavior for SRAMs which are too small or inconvenient to be hardened, while swapping out the definition for a hardened SRAM macro for specific implementations.
 We accomplish this by generating a wrapper which contains macros choosing which RAM widths and depths should be substituted.
 For instance,

             `bsg_mem_1rw_sync_macro(512, 64, 2) else